Cascais-Portugal.com

 The best independent guide to Cascais

-In addition, the surrounding region is packed with fascinating towns to visit, glorious beaches to relax on and the stunning natural scenery of the Serra de Sintra to enjoy.
+Beyond its beautiful beaches, Cascais boasts a delightful historic centre with grand 19th-century buildings, pretty parks and a wide range of restaurants, bars and shops.
+The surrounding region is equally impressive, packed with fascinating towns to visit, glorious coastline to explore and the natural scenery of the Serra de Sintra to enjoy.

-• Day 1 – Explore the historic centre of Cascais along with the Boca do Inferno cliffs and the beachfront promenade to Estoril.
+Day 1 - Explore the historic centre of Cascais, the dramatic Boca do Inferno cliffs and the scenic beachfront promenade to Estoril.

-• Day 2 – A relaxing beach day on the Praia da Duquesa or the Praia de Carcavelos.
+Day 2 - Unwind on the golden sands of Praia da Duquesa or the expansive Praia de Carcavelos.

-• Day 3 – Enjoy a day trip to Lisbon and explore the Alfama and Baixa districts, including Lisbon castle, the Se cathedral, and a chance to marvel at the grand plazas of Baixa.
+Day 3 - Take a day trip to Lisbon and discover the Alfama and Baixa districts, including Lisbon Castle, the Sé Cathedral and the grand plazas of the Baixa.

-• Day 5 – Discover the Serra da Sintra, which includes the Praia do Guincho, Cabo da Roca cliffs and the Praia da Ursa.
-With a car, you could also include the pretty towns of Praia das Maçãs and Azenhas do Mar.
+Day 5 - Explore the Serra de Sintra, taking in the Praia do Guincho, the Cabo da Roca cliffs and the Praia da Ursa.
+With a car, you could also visit the pretty coastal towns of Praia das Maçãs and Azenhas do Mar.

-A visit to the colourful Palácio da Pena, one of Europe’s most beautiful palaces.
+Visit the colourful Palácio da Pena, one of Europe's most beautiful palaces, perched high above the forests of Sintra.

 Watch the sunset over the Atlantic Ocean from the Cabo da Roca cliffs, the most westerly point of mainland Europe.

-Relax on the beautiful sandy beaches of Cascais such as the Praia da Duquesa, with its calm seawater that is ideal for families.
+Relax on the golden sandy beaches of Cascais, such as Praia da Duquesa, where the calm, sheltered waters are perfect for families.

-Socialise with new friends in one of the many bars and restaurants in Cascais.
+End each evening in one of the many excellent bars and restaurants that line the streets of Cascais.

-The interactive map below shows the location of the main sights of our suggested 1-week holiday to Cascais.
+The interactive map below shows the locations of the main sights from our suggested one-week holiday in Cascais.
 (Note: Zoom in or out to see all of the points).

-The remainder of the article will look at this suggested itinerary in more detail.
+The remainder of this article explores the suggested itinerary in greater detail.

 Cascais is a characterful and interesting location to explore, as it blends the atmosphere of a traditional fishing town with examples of 19th-century grandeur from when it served as the summer retreat of Portuguese nobility.